queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment4/core/README.md

 Professor: Amit Shesh

 ## Project idea
-Develope a text-based Image Process program with MVC design idea.
+Developing a text-based Image Process program with MVC design idea.

-## Project Strcuture
+## Project Structure

 ### Overview
 We developed this project based on a Model + View + Controller (MVC) concept.
 However, as this is a text-based program, so View is not applicable in this case.